Compare Income Protection Insurance

 Policywise offers you:

-• Personalised recommendations that fit your needs and budget: Policywise advisers help you weigh up the pros and cons of each product as they relate to your situation.
-They explain technical terms and help you understand what’s covered and what’s not so you can make an informed decision before buying a policy.
+- Personalised recommendations that fit your needs and budget: Policywise advisers help you weigh up the pros and cons of each product as related to your situation.
+They explain technical terms and help you understand what’s covered and what’s not, so you can make an informed decision before buying a policy.

-• Free insurance advice: Policywise advisers can help you work out how much insurance you truly need.
+- Free insurance advice: Policywise advisers can help you work out how much insurance you really need.
 They’ll also review your existing cover and help you enhance your financial plan with the best insurance products.

 And if you need to make a claim, Policywise will go into bat for you.
 Dealing directly with the insurance company can be challenging and stressful and you may not get the result you were hoping for.
 We can make the whole process much smoother.